hhvm/user-documentation/guides/hack/04-statements/47-try.md

 cleanup action and terminate the script.
 Exceptions may be thrown on behalf of the runtime or by explicit code source code in the script.

 A `throw` statement throws an exception immediately and unconditionally.
 Control never reaches the statement immediately following the throw.
-See the [try statement](try.md) for more details of throwing and catching exceptions.
 For example:

 ```Hack
 if ($denominator === 0) throw new HH\Lib\Math\DivisionByZeroException();